isralduke/thatbook/18-job.md

 > I am not inferior to you.
 > Who does not know such things as these?
 > <a name="12:4">12:4</a> I am a laughingstock to my friend,
 > I, who called on God and whom he answered,
-> —a righteous and blameless man
+> — a righteous and blameless man
 > is a laughingstock!
 > <a name="12:5">12:5</a> For calamity, there is derision
-> (according to the ideas of the fortunate)—
+> (according to the ideas of the fortunate) —
 > a fate for those whose feet slip!
 > <a name="12:6">12:6</a> But the tents of robbers are peaceful,
-> and those who provoke God are confident—
+> and those who provoke God are confident —
 > who carry their god in their hands.

 #### Knowledge of God’s Wisdom